 Jan Macpherson

-On 1 March 2017, Ms Jan Macpherson was appointed as a Non-Executive Director.
-The company entered into an agreement with Blairgowrie Pty Ltd trading as "ResourceAus" and pays \$25,000 per annum in return of Ms Macpherson's services.
+Ms Jan Macpherson was appointed a Non-Executive Director on 1 March 2017.
+The Company entered into an agreement with Blairgowrie Pty Ltd trading as "ResourceAus" and pays \$25,000 per annum in return of Ms Macpherson's service.